MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Right substring

-If the last character is included in the substring then the `start` or `stop` parameter can be omitted.
+If the last character is included in the substring then the `stop` parameter can be omitted.

 ``` python
 myString = "Hello World"